Hidden physics in pion and some other meson decays

 \section{Introduction}

-In most possible new physics beyond the Standard Model (BSM), even when considering their minimal versions, a richer scalar sector is encountered than the simple neutral Higgs present in the particle spectrum of the Standard Model (SM)~\cite{Rosner:2002xi}.
-Even in the context of the ${\rm SU}(2) \times {\rm U}(1)$ gauge symmetry, nothing limits the number of scalar fields, though at least a single doublet is necessary for the usual spontaneous symmetry breaking pattern.
-Thus, one cannot rule out the possibility that extra scalars, heavier than the observed Higgs (or lighter, but with sufficiently weak couplings), do exist.
-Moreover, many mechanisms to generate neutrino masses require additional scalars ~\cite{Cheng:1980qt,Schechter:1980gr}.
-Such particles can also be used, in principle, to solve some anomalies in high-energy experiments, like those in B-meson decays \cite{Celis:2012dk,Schacht:2020qot} or the muon anomalous magnetic moment~\cite{Czarnecki:2001pv, Bennett:2006fi}, for example.
+In most possible new physics Beyond the Standard Model (BSM), even when considering their minimal versions, a more complex scalar sector is encountered than the simple neutral Higgs present in the particle spectrum of the Standard Model (SM)~\cite{Rosner:2002xi}.
+Even in the context of the ${\rm SU_L}(2) \times {\rm U_Y}(1)$ gauge symmetry, nothing limits the number of scalar fields.
+However, at least a single doublet is necessary for the usual spontaneous symmetry-breaking pattern.
+Thus, one cannot rule out the possibility that extra scalars, heavier than the observed Higgs (or lighter, but with sufficiently weak couplings), exist.
+Moreover, many mechanisms to generate neutrino masses require additional scalars ~\cite{Cheng:1980qt,Schechter:1980gr,Branco:2011iw}.
+Nevertheless, in principle, such particles can solve some anomalies in high-energy experiments, like those in B-meson decays \cite{Celis:2012dk,Schacht:2020qot} or the muon anomalous magnetic moment~\cite{Czarnecki:2001pv, Muong-2:2021ojo}, for example.